Project Athena: History

-The project intended to extend computer power into fields of study outside computer science and engineering, such as foreign languages, economics, and political science.
+Wilson intended the project to extend computer power into fields of study outside computer science and engineering, such as foreign languages, economics, and political science.
 To implement these goals, MIT decided to build a Unix-based distributed computing system.
 Unlike those at Carnegie Mellon University, which also received the IBM and DEC grants, students did not have to own their own computer; MIT built computer labs for their users, although the goal was to put networked computers into each dormitory.
-Students were required to learn FORTRAN and Lisp, and would have access to sophisticated graphical workstations, capable of 1 million instructions per second and with 1 megabyte of RAM and a 1 megapixel display.
+Students were required to learn FORTRAN and Lisp, and would have access to 3M computers, capable of 1 million instructions per second and with 1 megabyte of RAM and a 1 megapixel display.

 Although IBM and DEC computers were hardware-incompatible, Athena's designers intended that software would run similarly on both.
 MIT did not want to be dependent on one vendor at the end of Athena.
 Sixty-three DEC VAX-11/750 servers were the first timesharing clusters.
 "Phase II" began in September 1987, with hundreds of IBM RT PC workstations replacing the VAXes, which became fileservers for the workstations.
 The DEC-IBM division between departments no longer existed.
 Upon logging into a workstation, students would have immediate access to a universal set of files and programs via central services.
 Because the workstation used a thin client model, the user interface would be consistent despite the use of different hardware vendors for different workstations.
 A small staff could maintain hundreds of clients.

 The project spawned many technologies that are widely used today, such as the X Window System and Kerberos.
 Among the other technologies developed for Project Athena were the Zephyr Notification Service and the Hesiod name and directory service.